mstemm/labs/security/falco/README.md

 # <a name="shell"></a> Container running an interactive shell

-Let's start with an easy one, detecting an attacker running an interactive shell in any of our containers.
+Let's start with an easy one, detecting an attacker running an interactive shell in any of your containers.
 This alert is included in the default rule set.
-Let's trigger it first and then you can dissect the rule itself.
+Let's trigger it first and then you can study the rule itself.

 Run any container on your Docker host, for example `nginx`: